-How parties approach a negotiation depends on their differences, their goals, and their desire to reach a resolution.
-Past experiences, personal biases, and individual temperaments also come into play.
+Negotiation is the process by which two or more parties attempt to reach an agreement.
+While the definition may be simple, the process is often complex.
+How parties approach a negotiation depends on their differences, their goals and their desire to resolve an issue.
+Past experiences, personal biases and individual temperaments also come into play.

-Modern theories about negotiation have roots in multiple disciplines, including behavioral psychology, conflict management, economics, law, international relations, labor relations, and mathematics.
+Modern theories about negotiation have roots in multiple disciplines, including behavioral psychology, conflict management, economics, law, international relations, labor relations and mathematics.
 Most experts divide negotiations into two broad types: distributive or integrative.

 Some negotiations do not lend themselves to win-win solutions.
 In single transactions, where the parties have no prior relationship and no expectation of one afterward, each side strives for maximum gain without concern for the other’s outcome.

 Consider haggling over the price of a car or house.
 With other buyers and sellers plentiful, each side may have an alternate deal in mind and walk away, rather than make concessions beyond that point.
-In their 1981 book “Getting to Yes,” Roger Fisher and William Ury coined the acronym BATNA for “best alternative to a negotiated agreement” to describe this option.
+In their 1981 book Getting to Yes, Roger Fisher and William Ury coined the acronym BATNA, which stands for best alternative to a negotiated agreement, to describe this option.

 To drive a hard bargain, experts recommend these steps: